 The gallery and upper balconies sustained the greatest loss of life as the patrons had been trapped by locked doors at the top of the stairways.
 The firefighters found 200 bodies stacked there, as many as 10 deep.
 Those who escaped had literally ripped the metal bars from the front of the balcony and had jumped onto the crowds below.
 Even then, most of these met their deaths at a lower level.

 The Iroquois Fire still ranks today as one of the deadliest in history.
-Nevertheless, the building was repaired and re-opened briefly in 1904 as Hyde and Behmann's Music Hall and then in 1905 as the Colonial Theatre.
+Nevertheless, the building was repaired and reopened briefly in 1904 as Hyde and Behmann's Music Hall and then in 1905 as the Colonial Theatre.

 In 1924, the building was razed to make room for a new theatre, the Oriental, but the facade of the Iroquois was used in its construction.
 The Oriental operated at what is now 24 West Randolph Street until the middle part of 1981 when it fell into disrepair and was closed down.
 It opened again as the home to a wholesale electronics dealer for a time and then went dark again.
-The restored theatre is now part of the Civic Tower Building and is next door to the restored Delaware Building.
+The restored theatre is now part of the Civic Tower Building and is next to the restored Delaware Building.

 It reopened as the Ford Center for the Performing Arts Oriental Theatre in 1998; however, it is commonly called simply the Oriental Theatre.